andygrunwald/your-connection-deserves-a-name/README.md

 let us know in either of two ways:

-1. Create an Issue with all the details you have in mind
+1. [Create an Issue](https://github.com/andygrunwald/your-connection-deserves-a-name/issues/new) with all the details you have in mind
-2. or create a Pull Request with the implementation.
+2. or [create a Pull Request](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request#creating-a-pull-request) with the implementation.

 We are happy to extend this project.

 ## TODO

-- [ ] Write the blog post
-- [ ] Link the blog post (README, Homepage)
-- [ ] Add a logo (incl.
-Social Preview Image)
-- [ ] Add a repository description
 - [ ] Add a proper README
 - [ ] Add pictures to the systems